bgonzalezbustamante/chilean-undersecretaries/README.md

 ### Codebook

-The file "chl_undersecretaries.csv" is the data set on Chilean undersecretaries between 1990 and 2014.
-This set contains 290 observations.
+The file "**chl_undersecretaries.csv**" is the data set on Chilean undersecretaries between 1990 and 2022.
+This set contains 423 observations.

 - **id**.
 Unique ID for each undersecretary-portfolio observation.